Package 'markovDP'

 Gridworlds are implemented with state names s(row,col), where row and col are locations in the matrix representing the gridworld.
 The actions are "up", "right", "down", and "left".

-gridworld_init() initializes a new gridworld creating a matrix of states with the given dimensions.
+gw_init() initializes a new gridworld creating a matrix of states with the given dimensions.
 Other action names can be specified, but they must have the same effects in the same order as above.
-Unreachable states (walls) and absorbing state can be defined.
+Blocked states (walls) and absorbing state can be defined.
 This information can be used to build a custom gridworld MDP.
+Note that blocked states are removed from the model description using remove_unreachable_states().

 Several helper functions are provided to use states, look at the state layout, and plot policies on the gridworld.